American Sign Language (ASL) Exchange

 Faculty Advisor: Dr. Regina Miranda

-NML Award: The History and Public Health Award (January 2016)
+NML Awards: The New Media Lab Digital Dissertation Award (April 2017), The History and Public Health Award (January 2016)

 Below is a video in ASL (with closed captioning) where I introduce myself and my research.
 A transcript of the video is provided below the video.